-Restricted to students in the Doctor of Nursing Practice program.
-Methods for developing best practice protocols and putting them into action.
-Explores analytic and measurement methods to critically appraise literature, how to function as a consultant or in a collaborative research role, and participation in dissemination of evidence-based practice guidelines to improve healthcare outcomes.
+Restricted to students in the Doctor of Nursing Practice Option III program.
+Critically appraise literature and make recommendations for evidence-based practice changes, innovations, or guidelines to improve health care outcomes.
 Three lecture hours a week for one semester.
 Offered on the letter-grade basis only.
-Prerequisite: Graduate standing.
+Prerequisite: Graduate standing or consent of instructor.